rajaiswal6544/aibattle_room/README.md

 - `submission.scored`
 - `participant.eliminated`

-Room events are persisted so refresh keeps the activity feed visible.
+These events are also stored as `RoomEvent` records so the activity feed survives refreshes.

-## Generation Job Lifecycle

-When a participant submits a prompt, the API validates permission, creates a submission, creates a queued generation job, broadcasts the event, and returns immediately.
-A background task updates the job to `running`, calls the mock provider, then persists either `completed` with generated output or `failed`/`timed_out` with an error message.

 ## Permission Rules

-The backend enforces:
+I enforced the important rules on the backend:

-- Host can start rounds.
+- Only the host can start a round.
-- Host can score and eliminate submissions.
+- Only the host can score or eliminate submissions.
-- Host cannot submit as contestant.
+- The host cannot submit as a contestant.
 - Participants can submit only during an active round.
 - Participants cannot start rounds or score.
-- One submission per participant per round.
+- A participant can submit only once per round.

-The frontend hides or disables invalid controls, but backend service checks are the authority.
+The UI hides invalid controls, but the backend checks are still the actual authority.

-## Scoring Mechanism
+## Scoring

-The host gives a score from 1 to 10 and marks each submission as `survived`, `eliminated`, or `winner`.
+The judging system is intentionally simple.
+The host gives a score from 1 to 10 and chooses one decision:

-Leaderboard sorting:

-1. Winner first
-2. Score descending
-3. Completed submissions before failed submissions
-4. Submission time
+- `survived`
+- `eliminated`
+- `winner`

+The leaderboard sorts by winner first, then score, then completed submissions before failed submissions, and finally submission time.

-This is simple, backend-enforceable, and easy for reviewers to understand.
-The weakness is that judging is subjective and host-only.
-A production version should add rubric scoring, audience voting, and AI-assisted judging.
+I chose this because it is easy to understand, easy to test, and backend-enforceable.
+The tradeoff is that judging is subjective and host-only.
+In a production version, I would add rubric scoring, audience voting, or AI-assisted judging.

-## Persisted State
+## Persistence

-SQLite persists users, rooms, participants, rounds, submissions, generation jobs, scores, and room events.
-Refreshing the page should preserve the room, current round, submissions, generated output, job state, and score.
+SQLite stores users, rooms, participants, rounds, submissions, generation jobs, scores, and room events.
+Refreshing the room page should not lose the current battle state.

 ## Failure Handling

+I included visible handling for:

-- Invalid prompts return and display `Prompt must be at least 10 characters.`
+- Invalid prompts
-- Permission errors return and display a denied message.
+- Permission denied actions
-- Mock AI failures persist as failed jobs and keep the room usable.
+- Duplicate submissions
+- Failed mock AI generations
-- Failed or timed-out jobs can be retried, and the worker uses simple retry/backoff before marking a job failed.
+- Retrying failed or timed-out jobs
-- WebSocket disconnects keep the last snapshot visible and reconnect.
-- Duplicate submissions are rejected by backend validation.
+- WebSocket reconnecting state

+The mock provider can fail on purpose.
+Failed jobs do not break the room, and they can be retried from the UI.

 ## Known Limitations

+This is not meant to be production-grade.
+Some things I intentionally kept out:

-- The app intentionally supports one round.
+- Only one round is supported.
-- Mock AI is the only implemented provider.
-- Authentication is local identity, not production auth.
+- Authentication is simple local identity, not real auth.
+- The AI provider is mock-only.
-- WebSocket events trigger snapshot refetches for reliability, which is simple but chatty.
+- WebSocket events refetch snapshots for reliability, which is simple but a little chatty.
-- SQLite is chosen for reviewability, not production scale.
+- SQLite is used for reviewability, not production scale.
-- Hosted deployment, spectator reactions/voting, AI announcer commentary, hidden round modifiers, and real media generation are not included.
+- Spectator mode, reactions, voting, AI announcer, hidden modifiers, real media generation, and hosted deployment are not included.

-## What I Would Improve
+## What I Would Improve With More Time

-- Add real provider implementations behind the existing provider abstraction.
+- Add a real AI provider behind the existing provider abstraction.
-- Add richer retry controls and cancellation.
+- Add better retry controls and job cancellation.
-- Add multi-round tournament state.
+- Support multiple rounds and a full tournament flow.
-- Add stronger automated tests around permission edge cases.
+- Add more backend tests around permission edge cases.
-- Add a rubric and optional audience voting.
+- Add audience voting or rubric-based scoring.

-## Demo Script

-1. Open the frontend as Host.
-2. Create identity, for example `Raj`.
-3. Create a room with the default cyberpunk perfume challenge.
-4. Copy the room code or invite link.
-5. Open a second browser/incognito as Participant.
-6. Create identity, for example `Aman`.
-7. Join with the room code.
-8. Host starts the round.
-9. Participant submits: `Make a neon luxury perfume campaign with Blade Runner visuals, influencer drops, and mysterious street billboards.`
-10. Watch the job move through queued/running and complete or fail.
-11. Host scores the submission and marks survived, eliminated, or winner.
-12. Refresh both tabs and confirm the room state persists.